Open for submissions February 1–29 and August 1–31, 2024. Poems received outside of this submission period will not be read.

-- Soapbox statements (as ever, show, don’t tell).
+- Soapbox statements and rants (as ever, show, don’t tell).

 - Stilted language and awkward line breaks.
 Plus padding a poem with extra words to adhere to a 5-7-5 syllable count.

-- Dedications or stated inspirations.
+- Titles, dedications or stated inspirations.
 For me, the poem needs to stand on its own, which means no “for Jane Doe” or “to my cat” or “after Issa” or “inspired by the Mona Lisa.”
 Fit that information into the poem, or consider sending to another journal.

 What you can expect from me: